Ala123Sobhan/Basic-todo-list/README.md

 # Basic-todo-list
-Users can add and delete items to their todo list.
+Users can add and delete items from their todo list.